reshawnlofters/portfolio-website/README.md

 # Reshawn Lofters - Portfolio Website

-Welcome to my portfolio website, a platform showcasing my journey through software development.
+Welcome to my portfolio website, a dedicated platform where I showcase my journey and accomplishments in the field of software development.

 ## Technologies Used
 HTML5, CSS3, JavaScript (ES6), Git, GitHub